Direct Student Loan Changes

 Log in to the Federal Student Aid Student Loans site at studentloans.gov with your FSA ID Username, Email, or Mobile Phone and FSA ID Password.
 You will need to complete the following:

-2. Financial Awareness Counseling -You must complete the Financial Awareness Counseling.
+- Financial Awareness Counseling - You must complete the Financial Awareness Counseling.
 To complete, click here.

-6. Accept offered loan in LoLA self-service- You may accept offered loan or reduce loan amount indicating the amount of loan funds you would like to borrow.
+- Accept offered loan in LoLA self-service - You may accept the offered loan or reduce the loan amount by indicating the amount of loan funds you would like to borrow.

 Baton Rouge Community College does not discriminate in its educational and employment policies and procedures with regard to race, color, religion, sex, sexual orientation, national origin, age, disability, genetic information, or veteran status.